kazky-dytynstva/content/validation/README.md

 ### 4. People Folder Structure
 For each person in the list:
 - ✅ Checks that a folder exists with the person's ID
-- ⚠️ Warns if `photo.thumbnail.jpg` is missing
+- ❌ Error if `photo.thumbnail.jpg` is missing
-- ⚠️ Warns if `photo.original.jpg` is missing
+- ❌ Error if `photo.original.*` is missing (any format accepted)
+- ❌ Error if folder contains more than 2 files
-- ⚠️ Warns about unexpected files
+- ❌ Error if folder contains unexpected files
-- ⚠️ Warns about orphaned folders (folders without corresponding entry in list.json)
+- ❌ Error for orphaned folders (folders without corresponding entry in list.json)

 Expected structure:
 ```